Georgia Department of Education

 The Georgia Department of Education (GaDOE) is an American agency that governs public education in the state of Georgia.
 The department manages funding and testing for local educational agencies accountable for student achievement.
-The department is managed by the State Superintendent of Schools, a publicly elected position currently held by Richard Woods (since 2015).
+The department is managed by the State Superintendent of Schools and State Board of Education.
+The state school superintendent serves as the department's chief executive, and is a publicly elected position currently held by Richard Woods (since 2015).
 Former Superintendents of the department have included Linda Schrenko, Kathy Cox, William Bradley Bryant, John Barge, and Charles McDaniel; the first superintendent was John Randolph Lewis, in 1871.

-The department is headquartered in the 2054 Twin Towers East building at 205 Jesse Hill Jr. Drive SE at Martin Luther King Jr. Drive in Downtown Atlanta.
+The department is headquartered in the 2054 Twin Towers East building at 205 Jesse Hill Jr. Drive SE at Martin Luther King Jr. Drive in downtown Atlanta.

+History

+Public education in Georgia began with the original 1777 Constitution of Georgia, which established that "[s]chools shall be erected in each county, and supported at the general expense of the State, as the legislature shall hereafter point out."
+Despite this, the State government often did little to provide for the funding up until the 1820's, when the State began creating "monetary funds" to fund county academies.
+In 1822, the Georgia General Assembly approved the creation of a "poor school fund", and that each county should appoint its own official to "superintend the education of the poor children".
+The advancement of public funding for education eventually stagnated, and provisions providing for local taxes to fund local schools were repealed.
+It wasn't until the efforts of Governor Joseph E. Brown that efforts gained steam, and eventually in 1858 secured $100,000 for schools through the earnings of the Western and Atlantic Railroad.

+The same act in 1858 also allowed each county to convene its own "board of examiners" to certify teachers, and an act of the following year allowed each county to convene a board of education.
+Finally, in 1870, the Georgia State Board of Education was established, and was originally composed of the Governor, the Attorney General, the Secretary of State, the Comptroller General and the State School Commissioner.
+The commissioner was to be appointed by the governor and confirmed by the Georgia State Senate, which is still in place today.
+In addition to its general responsibilities, the board also had the express authority to "prescribe, from time to time, what text-books and books of reference shall be used in the common schools of the State: Provided, [t]hat the Bible shall not be excluded from the public schools of the State."

+Today, both the Georgia Board of Education and the state school superintendent oversee the Department of Education.

 Organization

-The following five offices comprise the Georgia Department of Education: the Office of Standards, Instruction and Assessment, the Office of Finance and Business Operations, the Office of Policy and External Affairs, the Office of Education Support and Improvement, and the Office of Technology Services.
+The following five offices compose the Georgia Department of Education: the Office of Standards, Instruction and Assessment, the Office of Finance and Business Operations, the Office of Policy and External Affairs, the Office of Education Support and Improvement, and the Office of Technology Services.